Fentanyl Test Strips & Naloxone

 Substances obtained outside of the pharmacy have no guarantee of their contents.
 In recent drug confiscations, the DEA found that 42% of pills tested for fentanyl contained at least 2mg, a potentially lethal dose.
 Additionally, mixing Fentanyl with other drugs such as cocaine or sedatives can increase its risk.
 For example, sedatives such as Xanax can compound the "downer" effect of fentanyl while uppers such as cocaine can conflict with fentanyl's effect, leading to too much strain on multiple body systems.
 Testing for Fentanyl is a simple and fast preventative measure that can considerably decrease risk.

-Free Fentanyl Test Strips and Naloxone
+Free Fentanyl Test Strips & Naloxone

 Free Fentanyl Test Strips

-Locations On Campus (Spring 2024)
+Locations On Campus (Fall 2024)

 Locations and times are listed below.
 Limit of 3 per person.